jonrh/isjs-webpack-bugExample/README.md

 bundler [webpack](http://webpack.github.io/).

 ## How to reproduce
-To get started, [node](https://nodejs.org/) and [npm](https://www.npmjs.com/)
-have to be installed and be on the path.
-There are many ways to install but the simplest thing is to install node, npm will be set up as well.
+To get started, clone this repository and make sure you have [node](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed and on the path.
+There are many ways to install but the simplest thing is to install node, npm will be set up as a byproduct.
 On the command prompt or terminal be located in this folder and type the following:

 ```
 npm install